Paige Spiranac: 2017–present: Post-career activities

+In August 2025, Spiranac participated in the inaugural Internet Invitational and lost in the finals of the event.
+During the finals, she was embroiled in cheating allegations during the ninth hole when she tamped down fescue in order to provide her partner with a better lie.
+Another golfer, Peter Finch informed others of the infraction, but no penalty was ultimately assessed as her team lost the hole anyway.
+She also broke down in tears in a video she posted online, upon receiving backlash during the series prior to the final episode airing.

+Other ventures

 In 2017, Spiranac signed with Parsons Xtreme Golf (PXG) to represent its golf clubs on social media and in television ads.
 That year, she also became a brand ambassador for 18Birdies to help market its golf app nationwide.
 She has signed deals with Mizzen + Main and Philip Stein Watches.

-Spiranac has been featured in the Sports Illustrated Swimsuit edition and Golf Digest.
+Spiranac has been featured in the Sports Illustrated Swimsuit Issue edition and Golf Digest.
 She writes a monthly column in Golf Magazine, with her first article published in the December 2018 issue.
+Spiranac has discussed being cyberbullied for "sexualizing women's golf."
+When appearing in the Sports Illustrated Swimsuit Issue, she stated that she wanted to use the platform to speak out about cyberbullying and to send a message of self-love.